palakrajdevneu/TMNIST-Alphabet-94-characters-/README.md

 - `models/`: Trained model files and configuration.
 - `requirements.txt`: List of packages required to run the project.

-## Contributions
-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments
 - Kaggle for the TMNIST dataset.
 - TensorFlow and Keras libraries that enabled the model architectures.